Apply for disability grants and scholarships

 - People in the Waikato region (Forsyth Fund).

 - Students in or starting tertiary education (Oppenheim Trust).

 - Equipment subsidies and rentals and other funding (Sir Arthur Pearson Memorial Fund).

 If you are deaf or hard of hearing

 The National Foundation for the Deaf Inc (NFD) website lists more than 20 scholarships and grants available.
 They include scholarships for Sign Language interpreting or teaching.

 Funding for speech and language therapy for children with Down syndrome

 The UpsideDowns Education Trust provides funding for private speech and language therapy for children with Down syndrome in New Zealand.

 You or your family could apply to Variety New Zealand.
 They fund things like trikes, iPads, laptops, and mobility equipment for children and young people who are disabled or ill.

-If you are under 22 and live in the northern half of NZ
+If you are under 22 and live in the Upper North Island